dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 </html>
 ```

 🚀  Now let's make the rest of the index page.
 We want to display all of the petitions, and information about them.
-We also need to include buttons for each petition to see more details and also to sign this petition.
+We also will include buttons for each petition: one to see more details and one to sign the petition.
 Here is how we do it:
 ```html
 <div>
   <ul class="petitions">